Healthy Breakfast • 5 Mistakes you Shouldn’t Make

 Fiber is not the only thing keeping you satiated.
 Protein also plays a big role in how full you feel.
 An adequate intake of protein can help curb food cravings.
 Therefore, make sure to get plenty of the macronutrient with your breakfast.
 What are good sources of protein?
 A vegetable omelet with whole grain bread, oatmeal with (soy or Greek) yogurt and fruit, or whole grain toast with nut butter, banana, and chia seeds.
 If you need something quick, a homemade breakfast smoothie will do, too.

 1-1.7 g of protein per kg of body weight taken throughout the day is all you need, depending on your daily activity level.

 Solution: Skip low-fat products — choose healthy fats

 Fat makes you fat?
 It’s not as simple as that.
 The times when so-called light products were recommended as part of a healthy diet are long gone.
 Foods high in fat should, like carbohydrates and protein, be an integral part of your diet.
 You should consciously include healthy fat in the most important meal of the day.
 Nut butters, seeds, avocados, or plain yogurt (regular fat) are good options.
 They keep you feeling full and taste great.

 Mistake #5: You aren’t eating enough

-We’ve summarized all the info for you again here:
+We’ve summarized the important info for you here: